Last week, I did a fascinating interview with Ryan Faehnle. Ryan is a smart guy when it relates to body composition (your body shape).

 Rick Kaselj: What we are going to talk about on this call is body composition.
-Maybe you can give people a little bit of background like what body composition is and maybe go into the details of how people can change their body composition, mistakes people make, etc.
+Maybe you can give people a little bit of background.
+Like what body composition is and maybe go into the details of how people can change their body composition, mistakes people make, etc.

-Body composition is a much better tool to analyze health, well-being, and fitness than just body weight alone.
+Body composition is a much better tool to analyze health, well-being, and fitness than just bodyweight alone.

 Ryan Faehnle: Okay, so I have to pick one mistake.

-Here’s an example, how many times Rick have you ever heard someone say “man, I was so stressed last night and I couldn’t stop eating broccoli.
+Here’s an example, how many times, Rick, have you ever heard someone say, “man, I was so stressed last night, and I couldn’t stop eating broccoli.
 I ate an entire bag of broccoli.”
 You don’t hear it because broccoli has something in it that is called fiber that causes you to fill up and have a feeling of fullness.
 It naturally regulates your calorie intake.